 Over 13 million U.S. military members, veterans, and their families rely on USAA for their financial services.
 Despite offering a range of products from insurance to banking to investment, it might not be the cheapest choice for international wire transfers.

-There are many USAA international money transfer alternatives that are cheaper, faster, and easier to use, such as Wise, OFX, and WU.
+Many USAA international money transfer alternatives are cheaper, faster, and easier to use, such as Wise and OFX.
 Read to find out more about how USAA compares to these other options.

 USAA international money transfer comparison